Fastdruid/ReCDTV/README.md

 I have attempted to use "new" parts where possible however some are NLA or were Commodore only parts.
 You will have to harvest them from an Amiga or CDTV.

+## Known Schematic errors

+There are some differences noted between the schematics and the actual board.
+These are noted here.

+1) RP1 and RP2 are the wrong way round on the schematics/board.
+2) RP23 & RP24 don't exist on the Rev 2.2.1 board (although there appear to be locations for them).

 ## Differences from Original

-V1 is intended to be a functional "like for like" copy with only two notible changes, the first being support for VBB and 8375 (2Mb) Agnus and the second to be able to add the extra memory.
+V1 is intended to be a functional "like for like" copy.

 All of the non-Commodore/Amiga unique parts have been sourced as far as they can.